wthielen/3dsim/README.md

 Objects
 -------

 Every object is derived from a `BaseObject` class.
-This `BaseObject` has a placement vector `p`, and its own set of XYZ coordinate vectors `axis[3]`.
-The coordinates of the vertices needed to draw this object, are calculated with respect to this set of XYZ coordinate vectors.
-These coordinate vectors are placed at the position of the placement vector of this object.
+This `BaseObject` has a placement vector `p`, and its own set of XYZ axis vectors `axis[3]`.
+The coordinates of the vertices needed to draw this object, are calculated with respect to this set of XYZ axis vectors.
+These axis vectors are placed at the position of the placement vector of this object.

 So a vertix on position `v = (v.x, v.y, v.z)` will actually be placed in the 3D space on position `(p.x + axis[X] x v, p.y + axis[Y] x v, p.z + axis[Z] x v)` where `x` is the dot product operation.
 This calculation is done in the `mapVertices` function that returns an array of X and Y coordinates for every vertix mapped on the projection screen.